sched-ext/scx/README.md

   standard utilities including `awk`.
 - `clang`: >=16 required, >=17 recommended
 - `libbpf`: >=1.2.2 required, >=1.3 recommended (`RESIZE_ARRAY` support is
   new in 1.3).
-It's preferred to link statically against the source from the libbpf git submodule.
+It's preferred to link statically against the source from the libbpf git repo, which is cloned during setup.
 - Rust toolchain: >=1.72
 - `libelf`, `libz`, `libzstd` if linking against staic `libbpf.a`
 - `bpftool` (usually available in `linux-tools-common`)